RentEase

 This matters for three reasons.

-First, Uganda's rental tax system requires landlords earning above UGX 2.82 million annually to pay 12% on the excess — and on top of rental tax, property owners also pay Local Service Tax and Ground Rent.
+First, Uganda's rental tax system requires landlords earning above UGX 2.82 million annually to pay 12% on the excess.
+On top of rental tax, property owners also pay Local Service Tax and Ground Rent.
 Calculating your tax liability accurately requires knowing your income accurately.

 Second, a property that feels profitable and a property that is profitable are often different things.
 Maintenance costs, vacancy periods, and small cash expenses that never get recorded can quietly eat into a yield that looked strong on paper.
 You cannot manage what you cannot measure.

-Third, if you ever want to expand — take a loan, bring in a partner, or sell — you will need financial records that tell a coherent, provable story.
+Third, if you ever want to take a loan, bring in a partner, or sell, you will need financial records that tell a coherent, provable story.

 What to look for: Automatic income tracking per property, monthly profit-and-loss reports, exportable summaries for your accountant, and a dashboard that shows portfolio-wide performance at a glance.